Saitejthatikonda/cognorise/README.md

+Hello, connections! ✨
+🌾TASK 3: EMPLOYEE SALARIES FOR DIFFERENT JOB ROLES

+Dataset TOOL: Python Programming

-Excited to share my first project 📈 at CognoRise InfoTech, where I analyze the impact  on unemployment rates in India."
+I'm thrilled to unveil the insights from my internship at CognoRise InfoTech, where I delved into the captivating realm of cereals data!

-" Unemployment in India📈 "

- Here's the data analysis of the dataset focusing on Unemployment in India .